peterjc/thapbi-pict/docs/introduction.rst

   with a local database built of the database sequences, and takes the species of the top BLAST hit(s) subject to some minimum alignment quality to try to exclude misleading matches.
-- Clustering using Swarm v2 (``swarm``).
-This classifier aimed to reproduce the methodology of ``metapy`` used in Riddell *et al.* (2019).
-For each sample, the reads are clustered with the database entries, and each cluster is assigned the species of any database entries in the cluster.
-- Swarm v2 clustering with identity override (``swarmid``).
-As above, but if a sequence perfectly matches a database entry that taxonomy is used (ignoring any additional species which it might be clustered with).

 These have different strengths and weaknesses, which depend in part on the completeness of the database for the target environment.
 The ``identity``, ``substr`` and ``onebp`` classifiers are very strict, and with a sparse database could leave a lot a lot of sequences with no prediction.
-On the other hand, the ``blast``, ``swarm`` and ``swarmid`` classifiers are more fuzzy and will make classifications on much looser criteria - but with a sparse database those matches could be false positives.
+On the other hand, the ``blast`` classifier is much more fuzzy and will make classifications on much looser criteria - but with a sparse database those matches could easily be false positives.

 In assessing the classification performance, it is the *combination* of both classification method (algorithm) *and* marker database which which matters.